rizinorg/cutter/docs/source/common-issues.rst

-Common issues
+Common Issues
 =============

 This page lists common issues encountered by users.

-AppImage crashes
+AppImage Crashes
 ----------------

 If the linux AppImage binary crashes upon startup, make sure your ``LD_LIBRARY_PATH`` environment variable is empty.
 `#579 <https://github.com/radareorg/cutter/issues/579>`__

-Keyboard layout issue
+Keyboard Layout Issue
 ---------------------

 Some people report that they have keyboard issues.
 Usually it is because